CS5004-khoury-lionelle/hello_world/Report.md

 1. Why would we want to keep interaction with the client contained to ConsoleView?

 2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
-You are free to reference the Geeting.java and how that could be used in your design.
+You are free to reference Geeting.java and how that could be used in your design.